Qcsteeven/Freelance-Exchange/README.md

 ### Server configuration settings

-To configure the server, use the .env file
+To configure the server, use the .env file.

 The repository does not have all the settings and to start the server.
 You need to copy the .env.example template, and rename it to .env, then fill in the missing fields.